 Universal basic income ditched in Canada, even as US cities try welfare experiment

-A Canadian city has ditched a universal basic income welfare program after the government found it was “not sustainable,” making it the latest city around the globe to scrap the plan.
+A Canadian province has ditched a universal basic income welfare program after the government found it was “not sustainable,” making it the latest around the globe to scrap the plan.

 The move comes as several American cities flirt with bringing the scheme to the U.S.